alphagov/service-performance/README.md

 ```
 bundle
 ```

 Once you have all the dependencies, you need to configure the database you will be using.
 Copy config/database.yml.example to config/database.yml to use the suggested database name.
 Once you have done this you should run

 ```
 bin/rails db:create db:migrate db:seed
 ```

-To start the server.

-1. You can check out [`Pow`](http://pow.cx/) for a really easy no-config server solution.
-2. You can do the more conventional `rails -s` command.
-If you're already running another app on port 3000 (the API, for example), then pass in a new port number with `rails -s --port 3000`
+To start the server use the conventional `rails -s` command.
+If you're already running another app on port 3000, then pass in a new port number with `rails -s --port 3000`

-You can test the server is up and running by visiting [http://127.0.0.1:3000/view-data](http://127.0.0.1:3000/v1/view-data) or [http://gsd-api.dev/view-data](http://gsd-api.dev/view-data) if you are using [`Pow`](http://pow.cx/).
+You can test the server is up and running by visiting [http://127.0.0.1:3000/](http://127.0.0.1:3000/).

 ## Tests